 22 people were ~10% donors → 8/22 stayed around 10%

-Overall these results to me seem pretty scary, especially since there’s a natural selection effect of me tending to make friends who are more dedicated and drifting apart from the ones who leave the movement.
-It's also worth noting there have not been particularly major controversies or problems in the EA movement that would cause a lot of value drift over this period of time vs any other.
-Historically many EAs have been young non-family-starters, so we've arguably been seeing an artificially low value drift period that is not sustainable as the movement gets older and goes through standard life changes.
+Overall, these results seem pretty scary to me, especially since there’s a natural selection effect where I tend to make friends who are more dedicated and drift apart from the ones who leave the movement.
+It's also worth noting that there have not been particularly major controversies or problems in the EA movement that would cause a lot of value drift over this period of time vs. any other.
+Historically, many EAs have been young non-family-starters, so we've arguably been seeing a period of artificially low value drift that is not sustainable as the movement gets older and goes through standard life changes.

-Of course, the data could be a lot better quality, and I wish it was measured in a more rigorous way.
+Of course, the data could be a lot better quality, and I wish it were measured in a more rigorous way.
 I would be keen to see any more data that anyone else has along these lines.
-Despite quality concerns, I still think we can draw some conclusions from it, particularly given people are already effectively drawing conclusions about likelihood of value drift from no data at all.
-I also spoke to a few EAs who have been around the movement awhile and this broadly fit with their intuitions, so that gives me more confidence it's not 100% off the mark.
+Despite quality concerns, I still think we can draw some conclusions from it, particularly given that people are already effectively drawing conclusions about the likelihood of value drift from no data at all.
+I also spoke to a few EAs who have been around the movement awhile, and this data broadly fit their intuitions, which gives me more confidence that it's not 100% off the mark.

 Another way to build career capacity with value drift in mind is to get experience and credentials that make it harder to work in a non-altruistic area.
-This could be getting a degree in development economics instead of economics generally, or working for prestigious nonprofits, instead of prestigious organizations generally.
-Option value is great if risk of value drift is low, but if it’s high, it makes it easier for you to slip.
+This could be getting a degree in development economics instead of economics generally, or working for prestigious nonprofits instead of other prestigious organizations.
+Option value is great if the risk of value drift is low, but if it’s high, it makes it easier for you to slip.
 It’s like only having healthy food in the house.
 If the only easy options are also altruistic, you’re much more likely to stick it out in the long haul.

 Overall, if 50% of the EAs I met 5 years ago have value drifted, this should factor into your plans.
 Nobody thinks they’ll value drift, just like no teenager with a fast metabolism thinks they’ll be the one who gains weight when they hit middle age.
 By all means, indulge in junk food every once in awhile and don’t constantly stress about calories, but put some time into setting up your life to make it easier for you to reach for a banana instead of the ice cream, or in this case, the altruistic path instead of the less altruistic one.